 Learning transformation: Offline > Online > Micro

 The paradigm shift from just online learning to microlearning has been rapid compared to the transformation of offline to online training and learning.
 Microlearning can also be termed as “Bite-sized” learning – the content under microlearning is distributed and shared in small chunks.
 This really tells us that the learning patterns are focused and quality based rather than quantity based.
+Moreover microlearning content is also easy to apply in real life scenarios due to the inherent cognitive distribution of ideas.

 Organisation’s perspective of training